Kubernetes on Azure AKS with Azure Database and Blob StorageKubernetes on Azure AKS with Azure Database and Blob Storage

 Prepare an Azure Blob Storage container

-By default, minio pod is being used as storage backend.
+By default, Minio pod is being used as storage backend.
 This section will guide you on how to change the storage backend to Blob Storage.

 1. Go to the Storage Accounts.